WalletConnect/walletconnect-docs/docs/advanced/push-server.md

 # Push Server

 The Push Server sends WalletConnect protocol activity using FCM or APNs to users.
-The Push Server can be used with our [Notify API](../web3wallet/notify/introduction.mdx) and [Web3Wallet SDK](../web3wallet/about.mdx).
+The Push Server can be used with our [WalletKit SDK](../walletkit/overview.mdx).

 Several options exist for setting up the Push Server: